FailAcademy/learning/wdp-vancouver/_lessons/week-07/01-post-types-taxonomies-fields.md

 ## Lab Activity

 Today's lab time will be spent working on Project 4.
-Today would be a good day to try adding all of your custom post types, taxonomies, and fields to your project.
+Today would be a good day to try adding all of your custom post types, taxonomies, and fields to your project, as well as their corresponding template files.

 ---

 ## Additional Resources

-The related function references for adding custom post types and taxonomies:
+Codex function references for adding custom post types and taxonomies:

 - [`register_post_type`](https://codex.wordpress.org/Function_Reference/register_post_type)
 - [`register_taxonomy`](https://codex.wordpress.org/Function_Reference/register_taxonomy)